dakujem/toru/readme.md

 - unable to use `foreach`
 - working with large datasets
 - running out of memory when transforming large collections (using arrays)
-- wanting to compose collection transformations neatly in fluent Lodash-like style
+- wanting to compose collection transformations neatly in fluent call chain, Lodash-style
 - in need of lazy evaluation (on-demand, per-element)

 >